rgehrsitz/rex/docs/ENGINE_AUDIT.md

 REX-002 and REX-003 are **not valid according to the checked-in JSON Schema**: it requires exactly one of `all` or `any`, and each child must be exactly a leaf or exactly a nested group.
-They are nevertheless accepted by the actual `compiler.Parse` path used by `rexc`.
-Therefore these are validation defects, not supported-but-ambiguous language features.
-The correct small fix is to reject them; do not invent meanings for invalid input.
+Before remediation, the actual `compiler.Parse` path used by `rexc` nevertheless accepted them.
+They are validation defects, not supported-but-ambiguous language features, and are now rejected rather than assigned new meanings.

 ## P0 — correctness before new features